Hi, I’m Simon.

 The SRT takes into account the amount of time you spend and where relevant, work in the UK along with any ties you have to the UK.

 This can be complicated and you should seek professional advice if in doubt.
-For more detailed guidance please see the following guide.
+For more detailed guidance please see the UK tax residence article which covers this in more detail.

 Fees for single owners